rdemolgen/SavvySuite/README.md

 + -a - The same as ```-g```, but produces a graph for every sample.
 + -cytoBands <file> - The location of a cytoBands file for the genome reference, for example downloadable from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz - this will be plotted in the graph behind the data.
 + -mosaic - Switches the software into mosaic mode.
 Normally, the state probability calculations assume that the relative dosage is either <=0.5, 1, or >=1.5.
 Dosage levels must cross the mid-point between 1 and 0.5 or 1.5 before they become evidence of a CNV.
 This increases sensitivity and specificity at the cost of being able to detect mosaic CNVs.
 With this switch, mosaics can be detected.
 The size parameter will need to be increased, and small CNVs will not be detected as effectively.
++ -sv <number> - This changes the number of singular vectors that are removed for noise reduction.
+The default is 5.
+This must be less than the number of samples.
++ -minReads <number> - This sets the minimum number of reads that a genome chunk must have on average across the samples in order to be analysed.

 The output cnv_list.csv contains a tab-separated list of detected CNVs.
 The columns in the output are:
 1. Chromosome